ygemici/osz/loader/README.md

 -------------

 When the kernel gains control, the memory mapping looks like this (unless symbol table is provided.
-A fully compatible level 2 loader should map these where the ELF kernel wants them):
+A fully compatible level 2 loader should map these where the ELF symbols tell to):

 ```
    -64M framebuffer                       (0xFFFFFFFFFC000000)